brendasantana04/brendasantana04/README.md

 <div align="center">

-  Getting deep into technology, currently into GNU/Linux and programming.
+  Currently into GNU/Linux and programming.

   <br>